 Carnauba comes from the fronds of the “tree of life” (Copernicia cerifera) native to Brazil.
 It is nature’s hardest, purest and most transparent wax.
 Carnauba car waxes tend to produce a deeper, darker, richer shine that is often described as “three-dimensional.

 Many enthusiasts and show car owners prefer the shine of carnauba waxes, especially on black, red and other dark colors.
 Carnauba car waxes bead water nicely, absorb the acid content in rain, and hide minor swirls in the paint.
-My personal favorite is, a true show car wax.

 On the minus side, carnauba waxes are not as durable as synthetic waxes.
 Depending on your climate, a carnauba wax might last between 30 and 60 days.
 Additionally, some carnauba waxes can be temperamental, occasionally streaking under certain temperature or humidity conditions.